SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ## How can you use regular expressions in your work?

 - Extracting a certain type of annotation from a gff file
-- Editing fasta file sequence headers
+- Editing FASTA file sequence headers
 - Specifying sequence read names in a pipeline like Phyluce

 ## Applications that use regular expressions